-The Department of Revenue indicated this petition will not have a fiscal impact on their agency assuming the department is not involved in placing liens on property.
+The Department of Revenue indicated this petition will have no fiscal impact on their department.

 The Department of Public Safety indicated there is no fiscal impact for this petition on their department.

 Officials from the Department of Social Services indicated there is no fiscal impact on their agency as a result of this initiative petition.